Office of Accountability Systems

 In 2006, the Oklahoma State Legislature statutorily reaffirmed the BOH’s mandates for the OAS when it enacted SB 1803.
 Senate Bill 1803 is codified at Section 1-105f of Title 63 of the Oklahoma State Statutes and sets forth the powers and duties of the OAS.
 It is one of the rare examples of a bill of substance that did not receive a single negative vote throughout the entire legislative process.

-The OAS is statutorily tasked to receive and fairly investigate, as appropriate, complaints by, or information from, OSDH employees, service recipients and/or members of the general public concerning the possible existence of an activity within the OSDH constituting a violation of law, rules, regulations, mismanagement, gross waste of funds, abuse of authority or a substantial and specific danger to the public health and safety.
-The OAS is also tasked to coordinate audits and investigations and make reports to the BOH and State Commissioner of Health (Commissioner).
+The OAS is statutorily tasked to receive and fairly investigate by established procedures, as appropriate, complaints by, or information from, OSDH employees, service recipients and/or members of the general public concerning the possible existence of an activity within the OSDH constituting a violation of law, rules, regulations, mismanagement, gross waste of funds, abuse of authority or a substantial and specific danger to the public health and safety.
+The OAS is tasked to coordinate audits and investigations and make reports to the BOH and State Commissioner of Health (Commissioner).

 The success of the OAS largely depends upon: (1) the commitment of OSDH employees to conduct themselves at all times in an ethical manner and not make decisions based solely upon self-interest and/or expediency; (2) the commitment of Agency management to recognize and support the independent role of the OAS; and (3) the commitment of the OAS to communicate and work effectively with Agency management.